lottev1991/tacotron2-tts-GUI/README.md

+## Saves audio and inference information (update 18 May 2021)

+Run 'python gui_tester.py'

+## Google Colab notebook for inference (update 18 May 2021)

+Upload 'NVIDIA_Tacotron2_Waveglow.ipynb' to new Google Colab Notebook.

 ## GUI Work in Progress (update 4 August 2020)
 GUI wrapper for synthesize.
 Allows CPU-only synthesis via a toggleable switch.
 Portable exe file is available (that runs on CPU only).